+Linear MPC remains the standard for embedded control due to its compatibility with convex solvers and code-generation tools such as OSQP~\citep{banjac_embedded_2017} and CVXGEN~\citep{mattingley_cvxgen_2012}.
+TinyMPC~\citep{nguyen_tinympc_2024, schoedel_code_2024} introduces an efficient Alternating Direction Method of Multipliers (ADMM)-based solver~\citep{boyd_distributed_2010} optimized for microcontrollers, including onboard deployment on the Crazyflie~2.1.
+While computationally efficient, these linearized formulations neglect nonlinear effects and model uncertainty, which limits performance and robustness.

-To our knowledge, this paper presents the first learning-based MPC deployed onboard a tiny multirotor (53 g), a modified Crazyflie 2.1, see Fig. 1.
-To achieve this, we simultaneously develop a novel learning-based MPC framework and associated optimization solver for multirotors, which we call \textit{Tiny Learning-Based (LB) MPC}.
+To our knowledge, this work presents the first LB MPC deployed \emph{onboard} a tiny multirotor (53~g)—a modified Crazyflie~2.1 platform (Fig.~\ref{fig:teensy}).
+We introduce \textit{Tiny LB MPC}, a co-designed MPC framework and optimization solver for resource-constrained micro aerial vehicles.
+Our approach accounts for nonlinear dynamics and model uncertainty while remaining lightweight enough for real-time execution on a microcontroller.
+Specifically, Tiny LB MPC exploits the multirotor’s differential flatness property~\citep{mellinger_minimum_2011} to separate nonlinear dynamics into equivalent linear models and a nonlinear transformation~\citep{fliess_flatness_1995}, enabling efficient, convex control formulations.

-Most embedded MPCs use convex solvers with code-generation tools, e.g., OSQP \cite{osqp-codegen} and CVXGEN \cite{mattingley2012cvxgen}.
-However, these solvers do not exploit the structure of the MPC problem.
-Recent work introduced \textit{TinyMPC} \cite{nguyen2024tinympc}, a quadratic program solver based on the alternating direction method of multipliers (ADMM) \cite{boyd2011distributed}, custom-designed for linear MPC.
-Specifically, they pre-compute an expensive component of the primal update step in ADMM.
-In our proposed Tiny LB MPC, this pre-computation step depends on a GP and runs onboard at a lowered rate (5-10 Hz).

-TinyMPC has been implemented onboard a Crazyflie 2.1 for linearized (about hover) multirotor dynamics.
-To achieve agile flight, our proposed Tiny LB MPC still accounts for nonlinearity by exploiting the structure of the multirotor's differential flatness property \cite{mellinger2011minimum}.
-Intuitively, differential flatness separates the nonlinear model into equivalent linear dynamics and a nonlinear transformation \cite{fliess1995flatness}.
-In flatness-based MPC \cite{greeff2018flatness}, the linear dynamics is used, while the nonlinear transformation is accounted for through feedforward \cite{hagenmeyer2003exact} or feedback linearization.
-Flatness-based MPC has previously been combined with GP learning to learn a correction to feedforward/feedback linearization \cite{greeff2020exploiting}, \cite{hall2023differentially}, \cite{greeff2021learning}.
-However, these approaches, including our previous work in \cite{akbari2024computationally}, used off-the-shelf convex solvers not tailored to the MPC problem, making them run at a lower rate and challenging to implement onboard a tiny multirotor.